haf-tech/kabanero-101/kabanero-101/kabanero-101-demo/step02.md

 Install Kabanero Foundation.

-Kabanero CLI manages the Kabanero collections.
+## Target

+Installs Kabanero Foundation in the OCP cluster.
+The Kabanero Foundation contains all relevant cluster enhancement to enable Kabanero development and deployment.

 ## Task